roshanis/10kings/chapter10_raja_bhoja_paramara.md

 The third letter was the most dangerous, written in Arabic and bearing the seal of Mahmud of Ghazni's court: "The Hindu king who fights Hindu enemies serves Allah's purpose, whether he knows it or not.
 Your conflict with the Chalukyas weakens both.
 We are... interested observers."

 I stared at these documents with the unease of a man watching three cobras circle each other.
-Bhoja had not simply been fighting regional wars—he had been orchestrating a continental strategy that would reshape the political map of India.
+Bhoja had not simply been fighting regional wars; he had been orchestrating a continental strategy that would reshape the political map of India.
 Yet his brilliance had been matched by an equal blindness to the personal costs of such ambition.

 ### The Scholar's War Machine